 The telecommunication provider for Fall River County is Golden West.
 AT&T and Verizon Wireless are the major cell phone providers in Fall River County.
 Viaero is the only microwave company in Fall River County.
-The potential impact of telephone interruption to Fall River County is mainly with weather related events, in which case telephone services may be interrupted for days until local companies can restore service.

 Water Systems

 The primary water sources for Fall River County are as follows: The city of Edgemont maintains municipal wells and storage facilities and provides water for the town of Edgemont.
 This infrastructure is within the boundary of Edgemont.
 Ardmore is supplied with water by private wells.
 The Hot Brook artesian well is the source of water for the municipality of Hot Springs.
 This water supply is an excellent source with more capacity than the city requires.
 The Fall River Water Users District purchases water from Hot Springs (Hot Brook well).
 The district has an extensive storage and distribution system which provides water to rural users.
 The system covers the eastern half of the county including Angostura Reservoir area, Oral, Smithwick, Oelrichs and surrounding areas.
 The Southern Black Hills Water System supplies water to the north and east of Hot Springs, and eventually plans to provide water as far north as Pennington County.
 South eastern Fall River County is still dependent on shallow wells and or hauling water.